arjun-holland/DSA/Dinamic Programming/sp/Bottom-Up/21- Microsoft OA.md

         // Transitions using 6 — add 6 only if total 6s used ≤ 2
         // ----------------------
         if (i >= 6) {
-            // From 0 sixes → to 1 six
+            // 0 fours,  From 0 sixes → to 1 six
             dp[i][0][1] += dp[i - 6][0][0];

-            // From 1 six → to 2 sixes
+            // 0 fours, From 1 six → to 2 sixes
             dp[i][0][2] += dp[i - 6][0][1];

+            // 1 fours, From 1 six → to 2 sixes
             dp[i][1][1] += dp[i - 6][1][0];
             dp[i][1][2] += dp[i - 6][1][1];

+            // 2 fours, From 1 six → to 2 sixes
             dp[i][2][1] += dp[i - 6][2][0];
             dp[i][2][2] += dp[i - 6][2][1];
         }